fbpx

 If you are thinking about introducing bladder snails to your aquarium or think that you might have stumbled across some already there, This Physella acuta article is for you!

 Bladder snails are tiny, interesting, and efficient cleaners for the aquarium.
-They may seem like pests but these aquarium snails can actually help keep algae at bay and freshen up the tank with their activities.
+They may seem like pests but these aquarium snails can help keep algae at bay and freshen up the tank with their activities.

 In this guide, we’ll walk you through setting up your tank, water parameters, ideal diet, reproduction, and handling.